Why did you change your name from Borgeson to Winfield?

 Do you have any hobbies?

-I adore my wife Sa, our spineless cat Play-doh, our Cutest Dog In The World Orson, our excellent friends and my passel of nieces and nephews.
+I adore my wife Sa, our two labs Orson and Hazel, our excellent friends and my passel of nieces and nephews and their spawn.
 My favorite hobby is hanging out by the pool and talking with increasing volume and vehemence about politics.
 Aside from that?

 - Playing golf.
 If your really wanna Meet Jess Winfield, make a tee time at a course I've never played, and send me directions and plane ticket if necessary.
 I'll be there.